 This kind of data has been monitored by weather and environmental monitoring agencies in the past, but Hydrosat aims to collect it at a frequency that hasn’t been possible before.

 Meanwhile, another startup whose entire focus is making sure that companies and other users on the ground can make use of Earth observation data also raised a chunk of cash.
 SkyWatch picked up $17.2 million to help expand its platform, which not only provides access to the data for customers, but can actually provide the customers themselves, a useful feature for brand new satellite companies.

 Join us at TC Sessions: Space in December

 Last year we held our first dedicated space event, and it went so well that we decided to host it again in 2021.
-This year, it’s happening December 14 and 15, and it’s once again going to be an entirely virtual conference, so people from all over the world will be able to join — and you can, too.
+This year, it’s happening mid-December, and it’s once again going to be an entirely virtual conference, so people from all over the world will be able to join — and you can, too.